wtsky/javascript-style-guide/README.md

         return type;
     }

+    // bad
+    var active = true;  // is current tab

+    // bad
+    function getType() {
+        console.log('fetching type...');
+        // set the default type to 'no type' var type = this._type || 'no type';

+        return type;
+    }
     ```

 - Prefixing your comments with `FIXME` or `TODO` helps other developers quickly understand if you're pointing out a problem that needs to be revisited, or if you're suggesting a solution to the problem that needs to be implemented.
 These are different than regular comments because they are actionable.
 The actions are `FIXME -- need to figure this out` or `TODO -- need to implement`.

 - Use `// FIXME:` to annotate problems

     ```javascript
     function Calculator() {